General Advice Sheets - Free to Download

 PA105 – Profiles of Children with High Learning Potential

 In 1988, following extensive research in gifted education, Maureen Neihart and George Betts proposed six profiles of children with high learning potential.
-The profiles have been widely used in supporting high learning potential children and have recently (2010) been revised based on the authors’ experiences since they were developed.
-This advice sheet is aimed at parents and carers wanting to find out more information about high learning potential or looking for ways to support their high learning potential child.
+The profiles have been widely used in supporting high learning potential children and were revised in 2010 based on the authors’ experiences since they were developed.
+This advice sheet is aimed at parents and carers wanting to find out more information about high learning potential or looking for ways to support their child with high learning potential.

 PA106 – Reading List for Early Years Children with High Learning Potential

 This advice sheet comprises a list of some materials suitable for a high learning potential Early Years advanced reader.
 It includes a variety of different kinds of reading material, as well as general advice on supporting early readers with high learning potential.

 PA107 – Reading List for Key Stage 1 Children with High Learning Potential